StarGate01/pyglobalplatform/README.md

 Pointer function helpers are generated for `DWORD`, which enable handling `PDWORD` pointers.

-All functions which return a `OPGP_ERROR_STATUS` result are checked, and an Exception is raised if the status requires it.
+All functions which return a `OPGP_ERROR_STATUS` result are checked, and a `OPGPError` Exception is raised if the status requires it.

 Array helper functions are generated for the structs `GP211_APPLICATION_DATA`, `GP211_EXECUTABLE_MODULES_DATA`, and `OPGP_AID`.